 - Other conditions.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of American ivy during pregnancy and breast-feeding.
+There isn't enough information to know if American ivy is safe.
+The berries contain chemicals that are considered poisonous.Pregnancy and breast-feeding: Not enough is known about the use of American ivy during pregnancy and breast-feeding.
 Stay on the safe side and avoid use.

 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).